kubernetes-sigs/external-dns/docs/tutorials/ns1.md

 Connect your `kubectl` client to the cluster with which you want to test ExternalDNS, and then apply one of the following manifest files for deployment:

-Begin by creating a Kubernetes secret to securely store your CloudFlare API key.
-This key will enable ExternalDNS to authenticate with CloudFlare:
+Begin by creating a Kubernetes secret to securely store your NS1 API key.
+This key will enable ExternalDNS to authenticate with NS1:
 ```shell
 kubectl create secret generic NS1_APIKEY --from-literal=NS1_API_KEY=YOUR_NS1_API_KEY
 ```